Applying for School

 Applying Based on Life Experience

 We highly value the whole of the life experience of each of our applicants.
 Each year, we are able to admit a limited number of students to our graduate programs who have not completed a traditional undergraduate degree, but whose life experience merits the ability to apply.
-Admission based on life experience is solely intended for those who have been prevented from accessing higher education due to extenuating circumstances or systemic barriers.
+Admission based on life experience is intended for those who have been prevented from accessing higher education due to extenuating circumstances or systemic barriers.
+Life Experience applicants granted acceptance will be admitted on Academic Probation which requires a minimum of a 3.0 GPA after the completion of the first trimester of study at The Seattle School, and may contain other recommendations such as participation in the Writing Workshop.

 Applying as an International Student